 These have a wonderful caramel-like flavor thanks to using roasted almond butter, maple syrup and a good dose of vanilla.
 Roasted has such a deeper sweeter flavor than raw almond butter.
 It's a no-brainer for baking in my opinion.
 The batter is so incredibly delicious, it's hard to make it to the actual baking.

-But some did.
-Because I had to deliver.
 I have received numerous requests for a classic oatmeal raisin cookie over time that was healthier than the traditional.
-But specifically, one of my most awesome readers, Estee, told me about a skillet oatmeal raisin cookie recipe she saw on the Rachel Ray show.
-Of course it was terribly unhealthy.
-I knew I could make some classic oatmeal raisin cookies taste just as yummy, but a whole lot healthier I decided against doing a skillet version because I knew probably more than half of you would ask how to just make them as regular cookies, LOL!
-So, I went for ease here.
+Specifically, one reader, Estee, told me about a skillet oatmeal raisin cookie recipe she saw on the Rachel Ray show.
+Of course it was not vegan or remotely healthy.
+I knew I could make them taste just as yummy, but a whole lot healthier.
+Cookies are universally loved and these are easier than skillet cookies and I knew most of you would ask how to just make them as regular cookies, LOL!

-You only need a few simple ingredients to make these Vegan Gluten-free Oatmeal Raisin Cookies:
+You only need a few simple ingredients to make these Vegan Oatmeal Raisin Cookies:

 - tapioca starch

 - roasted almond butter

 They are so simple, soft, chewy, moist and sweetened with delicious maple syrup, unlike refined sugars in traditional oatmeal cookies.
 Don't worry if you are allergic to nuts, sunbutter can easily be subbed, but keep in mind that it will leave a sunbutter taste.
 For the dry ingredients, I used just tapioca starch and oats.
 The tapioca is very important here, as it is what binds the cookies well since there are no eggs, as well as helps them to brown and keep moist.
 I use tapioca a TON in my baking and in these 6 Ingredient Crispy Chocolate Chip Cookies!